 In the year 2019, 30th of April, the Economic Substance Regulation, known as ESR were presented in the UAE through Cabinet of Minister Resolution No. 31 of 2019.
 The Ministry of Finance (MOF) through Ministerial Decision 215 of 2019 gave explicit direction on those regulations on the 11th of September 2019.
-Authoritatively, 2019 was considered as the ESR’s pioneer year for all UAE based entities such as the companies and organization, branches and business permit holders included.
+Authoritatively, 2019 was considered as the ESR’s pioneer year for all UAE based entities such as the companies and organizations, branches and business permit holders included.

 A revised legislation overhauling the Economic Substance Regulation (ESR) has been published by the UAE this 2020.
 There are explicit perspectives in the ESR nowadays which are primarily prioritized and overhauled.
-UAE based entities which are covered by the ESR are all reminded of these changes ahead of the deadline of the first ESR report on December 31, 2020.
+UAE based entities that are covered by the ESR are all reminded of these changes ahead of the deadline of the first ESR report on December 31, 2020.

 Voiding the effectivity and supplanting the previously applicable Resolution No. 31 of 2019, a new resolution was formally adapted by the Cabinet of Ministers on the 10th of August 2020.
-The new resolution is the Resolution No. 57/2020 which was announced to the public on the 2nd of September 2020.
+The new resolution is Resolution No. 57/2020 which was announced to the public on the 2nd of September 2020.
 In addition to this, a renewed Ministerial Decision 100/2020 was likewise formally adapted on the 19th of August 2020.
 The announcement for this has been done to the public on the 2nd of September, voiding and ousting the primary Decision 215 of 2020.

-Recording a notification and providing documentary evidence demonstrating such position should be done by the exempted licensees in order for them to make the most of their exempt status for ESR purposes.
+Recording a notification and providing documentary evidence demonstrating such a position should be done by the exempted licensees in order for them to make the most of their exempt status for ESR purposes.

 While the UAE Federal Tax Authority has now been appointed as the authority to: